igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 =================

-The AVRTools library includes either more advanced features:
+The AVRTools library includes a collection more advanced and/or specialized features:

 - [Advanced serial (USART) module] (@ref AdvancedSerial)
 - [I2C modules] (@ref AdvancedI2c)